emeritolopes/the-great-generator/README.md

 # The Great Generator ( README-GENERATOR)
 ## Objective

-This is a command-line application that dynamically generates a professional README.md file from a user's input.
+This command-line application dynamically generates a professional README.md file from a user's input.

 ## User Story